rubymotion-community/motion-firebase/README.md

     Array, []

 The effect of the write will be visible immediately and the corresponding events will be triggered.
-Synchronization of the data to the Fireball servers will also be started.
+Synchronization of the data to the Firebase servers will also be started.

 Passing `nil` for the new value is equivalent to calling `clear!` all data at